Top 25+ Caffeine Health Benefits

 - Caffeine may prevent skin cancer.
 A new study out of Rutgers University found that caffeine prevented skin cancer in hairless mice.
 Another study showed that caffeinated coffee drinkers have less risk of developing melanoma.

 - People who consume caffeine have a lower risk of suicide.
 Src.

 - Caffeine may reduce fatty liver in those with non-alcohol related fatty liver disease.
 This study comes out of Duke University.

-- Men who consume 250-375mg of caffeine per day have a much lower risk of developing ED (erectile dysfunction).
-Reduced risk was even observed among men consuming as little as 85mg of caffeine daily.
+- Men who consume 250-375 mg of caffeine per day have a much lower risk of developing ED (erectile dysfunction).
+The reduced risk was even observed among men consuming as little as 85 mg of caffeine daily.
 This research was conducted by The University of Texas Medical School.
 Src.

 Here are some further health benefits when the caffeine is consumed via coffee.
-It is also interesting that these benefits didn’t carry over to those that drank decaffeinated coffee.
+It is also interesting that some of these benefits didn’t carry over to those that drank decaffeinated coffee.